Q: What is AWS Systems Manager?

 Q: I use an AWS CloudFormation stack to provision infrastructure for each application.
 Does Application Manager integrate with CloudFormation stacks?

 AWS Systems Manager Application Manager integrates with CloudFormation stacks.
 To get started from the Application Manager console, choose a stack that represents your application and start managing it.
 You can view the stack details—such as events, parameters, and resources—and gain centralized visibility into all operational data that Application Manager provides in the context of your stack.
 Moreover, you can author, store, version, validate, share, and provision the CloudFormation templates for your application from within the Application Manager console.
 You can provision a template into new or existing CloudFormation stacks, and track which version of your template is currently used by a given stack.

 Q: I currently use a tagging solution to manage application resources.
 Why should I use Application Manager?

 When you onboard your application with AWS Systems Manager Application Manager, you can use your tags as the criteria to group resources into an application.
 With Application Manager, you can view all your resources within a hierarchy of groups and subgroups, then view operational data and perform operational actions at the group and subgroup levels.

 Q: Does Application Manager integrate with Amazon Elastic Kubernetes Service (Amazon EKS) and Amazon Elastic Container Service (Amazon ECS)?

-AWS Systems Manager Application Manager integrates with Amazon EKS to provide information about the health of your Amazon EKS clusters, as well as a component runtime view of your resources in a cluster.
+AWS Systems Manager Application Manager integrates with Amazon EKS and Amazon ECS to provide information about the health of your container clusters, as well as a component runtime view of your resources in a cluster.
 You can create and view OpsItems for resources in a cluster and quickly remediate issues with resources by using runbooks.
-Support for Amazon ECS is coming soon.

 Q: What is AWS AppConfig?